-- 2.1 In this regulation unless the context otherwise requires: - (a) "Act" means the Electricity Act, 2003 and subsequent amendment thereof; - (b) "Capital cost" means the cost inclusive of all capital work including plant and machinery, civil work, erection and commissioning, financing and interest during construction; - (c) "CERC" means The Central Electricity Regulatory Commission referred to in subsection (1) of section 76; - (d) "Control Period" means the period during which the norms for determination of tariff specified in these regulations shall remain valid; - (e) "Day" means a continuous period starting at 00.00 hours and ending at 24.00 hours;
+- 2.1 In this Regulation unless the context otherwise requires: - (a) "Act" means the Electricity Act, 2003 and subsequent amendment thereof; - (b) "Banking of power" is the process under which a Generating Plant supplies power to the grid not with the intention of selling it to either a third party or to a Licensee, but with the intention of exercising its eligibility to draw back this power from the grid; - (c) "Capital cost" means the cost inclusive of all capital work including plant and machinery, civil work, land including leasehold land, erection and commissioning, financing and interest during construction; - (d) "CERC" means The Central Electricity Regulatory Commission referred to in subsection (1) of section 76; - (e) "Control Period" means the period during which the norms for determination of tariff specified in these regulations shall remain valid; - (f) "Day" means a continuous period starting at 00.00 hours and ending at 24.00 hours; - (g) "Distribution Licensee or Discom" means a Licensee authorised to operate and maintain a distribution system for supplying electricity to the consumers in his area of supply;

-- (f) "Distribution Licensee or Discom" means a Licensee authorised to operate and maintain a distribution system for supplying electricity to the consumers in his area of supply; - (g) "Extra High Voltage (EHV)" means the voltage, which exceeds 33,000 volts subject, however, to the percentage variation allowed under the Indian Electricity Rules, 1956; - (h) "Grid" means interconnected network of transmission lines, distribution lines and sub-stations at EHV and HV level; - (i) "Grid Code" shall mean the JSERC (State Grid Code), Regulations, 2008 & its amendment from time to time and the Indian Electricity Grid Code; - (j) "High Voltage (HV)" means the voltage higher than 650 volts but which does not exceed 33,000 volts 50 cycles under normal conditions subject, however, to the percentage variation allowed under the Indian Electricity Rules, 1956; - (k) "Infrastructure cost" means the cost of auxiliaries, cost of land, site development charges and other civil works, transportation charges, cost of evacuation upto interconnection point; - (l) "Inter-connection Point" means interface point of renewable energy generating facility with the transmission system or distribution system, as the case may be; - (i). in relation to Solar Photovoltaic Projects, inter-connection point shall be line isolator on outgoing feeder on HV side of the pooling substation; - (ii). in relation to Solar Thermal Power Projects the, inter-connection point shall be line isolator on outgoing feeder on HV side of generator transformer; - (m) "JSERC or Commission" means the Jharkhand State Electricity Regulatory Commission; - (n) "Month" means a continuous period of one month commencing from 00.00 hours on the first day of the month and ending at 24.00 hours on last day of the month; - (o) "MNRE" means the Ministry of New and Renewable Energy of the Government of India; - (p) "Non-firm power" means the power generated from renewable sources, the hourly variation of which is dependent upon nature's phenomenon like sun, cloud, wind, etc., that cannot be accurately predicted;
+- (h) "Extra High Voltage (EHV)" means the voltage, which exceeds 33,000 volts subject, however, to the percentage variation allowed under the Indian Electricity Rules, 1956; - (i) "Grid" means interconnected network of transmission lines, distribution lines and sub-stations at EHV and HV level; - (j) "Grid Code" shall mean the JSERC (State Grid Code), Regulations, 2008 & its amendment from time to time; - (k) "High Voltage (HV)" means the voltage higher than 650 volts but which does not exceed 33,000 volts 50 cycles under normal conditions subject, however, to the percentage variation allowed under the Indian Electricity Rules, 1956; - (l) "Infrastructure cost" means the cost of auxiliaries, cost of land, site development charges and other civil works, transportation charges, cost of evacuation upto interconnection point; - (m) "Inter-connection Point" means interface point of renewable energy generating facility with the transmission system or distribution system, as the case may be; - (i). in relation to Solar Photovoltaic Projects, inter-connection point shall be line isolator on outgoing feeder on HV side of the pooling substation; - (ii). in relation to Solar Thermal Power Projects the, inter-connection point shall be line isolator on outgoing feeder on HV side of generator transformer; - (n) "JSERC or Commission" means the Jharkhand State Electricity Regulatory Commission; - (o) "Month" means a continuous period of one month commencing from 00.00 hours on the first day of the month and ending at 24.00 hours on last day of the month; - (p) "MNRE" means the Ministry of New and Renewable Energy of the Government of India; - (q) "NLDC" means the Centre established under sub-section (1) of Section 26 of the Act; - (r) "Non-firm power" means the power generated from renewable sources, the hourly variation of which is dependent upon nature's phenomenon like sun, cloud, wind, etc., that cannot be accurately predicted;